jamesjohnmcguire/MusicLibraryManager/README.md

 All usual disclaimers are applicable.
 Not responsible for damage or loss.
 Backup!
 Backup!
 Backup! before usage

+Previously, iTunes was required to be installed before using.
+This requirement now seems to be removed.
+But it is still a bit fresh.
+Obvisously, if iTunes is not installed, none of the iTunes functionality will be available.

 Currently, the rules and options on how to process are a bit 'baked in'.
 Next step is to extract those rules and options, so that people can customize to their own likings.

+## Building

+If you have iTunes installed, you should set the UseItunes environment variable to 'true', such as SET UseItunes=true and / or SETX UseItunes true.
+Otherwise, it will build with a pre-generated Interop.iTunesLib.dll.
+I

 ## Contributing